Course Resources

 - Successful completion of Australian Equivalent Year 12 qualification;

-- Applicants must undertake the Albright LLN test;
+- Applicants must undertake the Albright LLND (Language, Literacy, Numeracy and Digital skills);

 - Applicants should have basic computer and MS Office skills (Word, Excel and Power Point);